kluctl/www-kluctl.io/content/en/docs/reference/commands/list-images.md

 Misc arguments:
   Command specific arguments.

-  -o, --output=OUTPUT,...
-Specify output target file.
-Can be specified multiple times ($KLUCTL_OUTPUT)
+  -o, --output strings           Specify output target file.
+Can be specified multiple times
-      --render-output-dir=STRING    Specifies the target directory to render the project into.
-If omitted, a temporary directory is used ($KLUCTL_RENDER_OUTPUT_DIR).
+      --render-output-dir path   Specifies the target directory to render the project into.
+If omitted, a temporary directory is used.
-      --simple                      Output a simplified version of the images list ($KLUCTL_SIMPLE)
+      --simple                   Output a simplified version of the images list

 ```
 <!-- END SECTION -->